~ a short story

 “That was the tricky part,” Jax laughed.
 By Aze’s estimates, the man was just slightly intoxicated.
 Just enough to retain the whole of his wits, but heighten them with humors not naturally implicit to his character.
 Aze found that he enjoyed his company more in moments such as this.

-“It had to be something for which an away agency was necessary, in the form of a true blue Detective coming down to their office to nab the guy.
+“For a Terra station, had to be something for which an away agency was necessary, in the form of a true blue Detective coming down to their office to nab the guy.
 But it couldn’t be something so serious — such as murder, or Corp bad-speech, that they would keep me there longer for paperwork and questions and all that bullshit.
 I had our rendezvous to make after all.”

 “So what was it?”
 Aze asked again.